On-premise versus the cloud –

 a comparison for law firms

 Is your firm preparing for the future?
-Probably the subject of moving to the cloud came up.
 Many law firms struggle with the decision to either keep all data on-premise or manage it in the cloud.
 Important aspects such as reliability, accessibility, security and mobility of each system will be taken in account into this comparison.

 When evaluating and implementing new technology solutions, it’s important to weigh the pros and cons of hosting it on-premise or in the cloud.
 So, how do you decide which option is best for your firm?